- Email: firstname.lastname@example.org

 - Thesis title: Working Title: The State of Copyright in Photographic Works, a Comparative analysis between the United Kingdom and the United States

 I held a scholarship from King Abdullah Scholarship Program (KASP) to study abroad.
-Since than I am very thankful for this opportunity that had a positive impact on me.
+Since then I am very thankful for this opportunity that had a profound positive impact on me.

 I hold a BA in Business Law from the University of Greenwich and an LLM in International Commercial Law from Brunel University London.

 What motivated me to undertake PhD study?

 A PhD study gives me the opportunity to acquire deep knowledge about the topic I am interested in while also hone my skills and abilities to do independent research of this scale.
 It is a challenging yet rewarding endeavour.

 Intellectual Property is a fascinating area that takes centre stage on many various modern issues and it is closely involved with many aspects of our modern life.
 Intellectual Property completely falls outside the realm of scarcity, since it deals with intangible assets such as information, yet its impact and economic value cannot be overstated.

 What are my plans once I have completed my PhD?

 When I complete my PhD, I would like to pursue an academic career and work as a post-doctorate researcher.